Tax on Danish and non-Danish pensions

 If you take out a Danish pension scheme, the tax relief varies depending on the type of pension.
 When you save up for your pension, you will get a return on the money you have saved up.
-Your pension savings return is taxed at 15,3%.
+Your pension savings return is taxed at 15.
+3 per cent.
 When your pension is paid out, the pension payments are generally taxable, but the rules vary depending on the type of pension.

 As a general rule, you automatically receive your tax relief and pay the right amount of tax on your pension and early retirement benefits.
 But remember to check or correct your preliminary income assessment when you contribute to a pension scheme.

 Tax on foreign pension when you live in Denmark

 If you live in Denmark, you generally have no right to deduct or exempt contributions paid into a foreign pension scheme by yourself or by your employer.